Onboarding for International Doctoral Candidates

 - Exchange their experience, views, and solutions for dealing with intercultural challenging situations.

-Upon request, participants may benefit from individual one-on-one intercultural coaching sessions during the self-learning phase and in the subsequent months after the course.
+Upon request, participants may benefit from individual one-on-one intercultural coaching sessions following the course.

 Time and date: